Rooted America: Immobility and Segregation of the Intercounty Migration Network: DISCUSSION AND CONCLUSION

-While our study allows a much richer examination of the mechanisms driving or inhibiting internal migration at a larger scale than what has been possible with previous approach, it is not without its own limitations.
-First, as with any macro-level study, our research about migration flows examines the migration system at an aggregate population level; while analysis of the migration-flow network facilitates a systemic understanding of the phenomenon with a holistic view, the lack of individual-level information places limits on our ability to resolve micro-level processes.
-Though we can test for the structural signatures of such processes, fine details require information on decision making and behavior patterns at the individual level.
-Studies like this are hence complementary to micro-level analyses (both quantitative and qualitative) that may be able to shed further light on processes at the individual and household levels (while, for their parts, being limited in their ability to trace out the broader consequences of those processes).
-Migration is a complex phenomenon, and no single level of analysis can explain it in all its aspects.
+While our study enables a much richer examination of the mechanisms driving or inhibiting internal migration at a larger scale than what has been possible in extant literature, it is not without its own limitations.
+First, as a macrosociological study about the ``functioning of a social system'' (\citealt{coleman_social_1986}:~1312), this paper informs an aggregate-level social phenomenon, i.e.,~population immobility.
+While analysis of the migration flow network facilitates a systemic understanding of migration and its relation to segmentation from a holistic viewpoint, it does not directly describe the patterns of individual migration behavior.
+Although we can test for the structural signatures of such micro-level processes, unpacking those fine details requires information on decision making and behavior patterns at the individual level.
+For example, distinguishing stepwise migration and relay migration requires data about the migration trajectories of individual migrants.
+Studies like this are hence complementary to micro-level analyses (both quantitative and qualitative) that could shed further light on processes at the individual and household levels (e.g., \citealt{deluca_why_2019,fitchen_residential_1994,lichter_intercounty_2022,quillian_comparison_2015}).
+Research that aims to bridge individual behaviors and aggregate social outcomes are deemed to be fruitful, which is still an open problem in sociology, but a promising program to pursue (\citealt{cetina_advances_2014,coleman_social_1986}).